Azure/azure-sdk-for-python/azure-servicebus/README.rst

 Microsoft Azure Service Bus SDK for Python
 ==========================================

-This is the Microsoft Azure ServiceBus Client Library.
+This is the Microsoft Azure Service Bus Client Library.
 This package has been tested with Python 2.7, 3.4, 3.5, 3.6 and 3.7.

 Microsoft Azure Service Bus supports a set of cloud-based, message-oriented middleware technologies including reliable message queuing and durable publish/subscribe messaging.